 - $50 minimum opening deposit

-- No monthly maintenance fees, although there is a $3 monthly fee for paper statements
+- No monthly maintenance fees, but there is a $3 monthly fee for paper statements

 - For the first 30 days following account opening, there is a default limit of $2k per day and per transaction, and $8k per rolling 30 days, when initiating a transfer through MemoryBank’s online banking.